 Your Kitchen Scraps

-Your kitchen is a gold mine for soil amendments!
+Your kitchen is a gold mine for improving your soil quality!
 Your morning coffee grounds.
 Your daily banana peel.
 All those egg shells!
 All of these things will add something different to you soil in terms of nutrients.
 How you deal with this compost is up to you- add it to your compost pile daily and apply it to your garden when it has decomposed.
 Dig it into your soil immediately.
 Add certain scraps to the holes at planting time.
 Or even just throw it on top the garden and let it decompose naturally into the soil.

 Coffee grounds, when mixed into the soil or compost, will improve your soil structure, tilth, and even help to repel certain pests.
 The grounds are high in nitrogen, which is great for those heavy feeders in your garden.
 Mixing them together with your leaf mold will make the perfect mulch for your garden.